bacontime/blog-mirror/nature/birdup/birdup_phi.md

 {:toc}
 </details>

 In the tables below, `†` indicates that the bird genus is represented among actual state birds.
 `‡` indicates that the bird is the actual state bird for that state.
-`＊` indicates a bird that is non-native.
-A lack of `*` does not necessarily mean the bird is native.
+`＊` indicates a bird that is non-native and so excluded it form.
+A lack of `*` does not necessarily mean the bird *is* native.

+[^ebirdcitation]: eBird Basic Dataset.
+Version: EBD_relSep-2021.
+Cornell Lab of Ornithology, Ithaca, New York.
+Sep 2021.